CREPE PAPER EGG DYE RECIPE

 - In containers, put in a few torn strips of crepe paper (the more you add, the stronger the colors).

 Look for the crepe paper which "bleeds when wet".
 You might instead substitute art tissue.
 Again, look for the colors that "bleed when wet".

-- After coloring and making designs or pictures on with crayons eggs, (when water is cool) dip the eggs into the dye containers and leave for a few minutes.
+- Dip eggs into the dye containers and leave for a few minutes.
+The longer

 you leave them in, the deeper the color will be.